-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 3.1 Is notification voluntary or mandatory?
 If mandatory, are there any exceptions where notification is not required?

 China implements a merger notification mechanism.
-The company must obtain approval from the State Administration for Market Regulation (SAMR) prior to closing if any transaction meets the applicable filing thresholds.
+The merging parties must obtain approval from the State Administration for Market Regulation (SAMR) prior to closing if any transaction meets the applicable filing thresholds.

-However, there is an exemption from the merger filing requirement for intra-group reorganisations, provided that:
+However, an exemption from the merger filing requirement applies to intra-group reorganisations, provided that:

-- one of the participating entities holds more than 50% of the voting shares or assets of each of the other participating entities; or
+- one of the participating entities holds more than 50% of the voting shares or assets of each other participating entity; or

-- the same entity, which is not participating in the concentration, holds more than 50% of the voting shares or assets of each of the participating entities.
+- the same entity, which is not participating in the concentration, holds more than 50% of the voting shares or assets of each participating entity.

 3.2 Is there an opportunity or requirement to discuss a planned transaction with the authority, informally and in confidence, in advance of formal notification?

 SAMR provides a pre-filing consultation process that allows parties to ask questions about substantive or procedural issues before officially filing.
-To use this service, the party seeking consultation must reveal its identity and ask real and pertinent questions.
+To avail of this service, the party seeking consultation must reveal its identity and ask real and pertinent questions.
 Anonymous queries or hypothetical situations are not accepted through this process.

 3.3 Who is responsible for filing the notification?

-The responsibility for notification falls upon the acquiring party in the context of an acquisition or upon the merging parties in the context of a merger.
+The responsibility for notification falls upon the acquirer in the context of an acquisition or upon the merging parties in the context of a merger.
 In situations where multiple parties share the responsibility for notification, they have the option to collectively submit a joint notification.

 3.4 Are there any filing fees, and if so, what are they?